Battle of Badr: Muslim march to Badr

 A map of the Badr campaign, showing the route taken by Abu Sufyan to protect his caravan from the Levant to Mecca, the route taken by Amr ibn Hishām (Abu Jahl) from Mecca to Badr and the route taken by Muhammad and the Muslims from Medina to Badr.

 Muhammad was able to gather an army of 313–317 men.
 Sources vary upon the exact number, but the generally accepted number is 313.
-This army consisted of 82 Muhajirun, 61 men from the 'Aws and 170 men from the Khazraj.
+This army consisted of 82 Muhajirun, 61 men from the Aws and 170 men from the Khazraj.
 They were not well-equipped for a major conflict nor prepared.
-They only had two horses, and those belonged to Zubayr ibn al-Awwam and al-Miqdad ibn 'Amr.
+They only had two horses, and those belonged to Zubayr ibn al-Awwam and Miqdad ibn Aswad.
 The entire army had 70 camels, meaning that they had one camel for two to three men to ride alternatively.
-Muhammad shared a camel with 'Ali ibn Abu Talib and Marthad ibn Abi Marthad al-Ghanawi.
-The guardianship and administration of Medina was entrusted with Ibn Umm Maktum, but later with Abu Lubaba ibn 'Abd al-Mundhir.
-Muhammad handed a white standard to Mus‘ab ibn 'Umair al-Qurashi al-'Abdari.
+Muhammad shared a camel with Ali ibn Abi Talib and Marthad ibn Abi Marthad al-Ghanawi.
+The guardianship and administration of Medina was entrusted with Abd Allah ibn Umm Maktum, but later with Abu Lubaba ibn Abd al-Mundhir.
+Muhammad handed a white standard to Mus'ab ibn Umayr al-'Abdari.
 The army was divided into two battalions: one of the 82 Muhajirun and the other of the 231 Ansar.
-The flag of the Muhajirun was carried by 'Ali ibn Abu Talib, while that of the Ansar was carried by Sa'd ibn Mu'adh. az-Zubayr commanded the right flank, while al-Miqdad commanded the left.
-And the rear of the army was commanded by Qays bin Abi Sa'sa'ah.
+The flag of the Muhajirun was carried by Ali ibn Abi Talib, while that of the Ansar was carried by Sa'd ibn Mu'adh.
+Zubayr commanded the right flank, while Miqdad commanded the left.
+And the rear of the army was commanded by Qays ibn Abi Sa'sa'a.

 With Muhammad in the lead, the army marched out along the main road to Mecca, from the north.
-At Safra', he dispatched Basbas al-Juhani and 'Adi al-Juhani to scout for the Quraish.
-The future Caliph Uthman stayed behind to care of his sick wife Ruqayyah, the daughter of Muhammad, who later died from illness.
+At Safra', he dispatched Basbas al-Juhani and Adi al-Juhani to scout for the Quraysh.
+The future Caliph Uthman stayed behind to take care of his sick wife Ruqayya, the daughter of Muhammad, who later died from illness.
 Salman al-Farsi also could not join the battle, as he was still not a free man.